 We often perform a load calculation in conjunction with a…

 This exercise is a series of steps that includes an energy audit and prescriptive home performance plan.
-Basically, we analyze your home to find areas of air infiltration and inconsistent or underperforming insulation.
+We analyze your home to find areas of air infiltration and inconsistent or underperforming insulation.
 The steps include:

 - Blower door test